 - A reasonable proportion of waste material shall be sourced from within the Plan area. - Waste to be used to create gentle slopes on the restored landfill site.
 Views from rights of way to be kept open. - Retain trees and shrubs to screen plant and materials at Ballast Quay.
-Consider new planting to screen views into site. - Any restoration plan needs to take into account the views to and from the listed Dovecote and conservation area of Fingringhoe. - This site is within 700m of the Colne Estuary Site of Special Scientific Interest and Special Protection area and Ramsar Site Essex Estuaries SAC.
-Any likely significant effects on the nearby international wildlife sites need to be considered. - There is a block of woodland in close proximity to the northwest corner of the site.
+Consider new planting to screen views into site. - Any restoration plan needs to take into account the views to and from the listed Dovecote and conservation area of Fingringhoe. - To demonstrate that there would not be an adverse effect on a European site through HRA.
+Most likely potential impacts to consider would be caused by disturbance and water pollution. - There is a block of woodland in close proximity to the northwest corner of the site.
 Appropriate mitigation will need to be provided such as an adequate buffer. - Restoration provides the opportunity for significant biodiversity enhancement and habitat creation on site, using upon the sandy substrate.
 Appropriate sized vertical, south facing sandy faces should be retained or created for wildlife, e.g. invertebrates and sand martins.